cdhogan/DFT-basics/4_Geometry/3_Optimization/README.md

 Exercise: Plot the torsional energy barrier, i.e. the total energy vs dihedral angle, from 0 to 120 in steps of 15 degrees.

+> [!NOTE]
-Note: Symmetry reduces the number of coordinates that must be optimized (speeds up the calculation) but can also force a system to stay in a
+> Symmetry reduces the number of coordinates that must be optimized (speeds up the calculation) but can also force a system to stay in a local minimum

-Note: How to confirm a molecule is in the global minimum?
-First check it is in a true local minimum by performing a vibrational frequency analysis: any imaginary frequencies indicate an unstable equilibrium.
+> [!TIP] How to confirm a molecule is in the global minimum?
+> First check it is in a true local minimum by performing a vibrational frequency analysis: any imaginary frequencies indicate an unstable equilibrium.
 Second, you might need to perform a wider conformational search or use other more advanced methods (basin hopping, metadynamics, etc).
-This can be done in QE with ph.x or more easily with a code like ORCA.
+This can be done in QE with `ph.x` or more easily with a code like ORCA.

-## 3D: Bulk Si, diamond lattice
+## 3D: Bulk Si

 * Manual: E(scf) vs alat; fit to equation of state
 * Variable-cell relax: ibrav, fixed atoms